 Featured image (above): Still from the winner of our 2024 Black Merlin Visionary Film Award, OUR GRANDMOTHER THE INLET

-The Portland EcoFilm Festival is the premier festival of ecological, Indigenous, and place-based films in the USA Pacific Northwest.
+Now beginning our 14th year, Portland EcoFilm Festival is the premier festival of environmental, Indigenous, and place-based films in the USA Pacific Northwest.
 We are a signature program of The Hollywood Theatre, Portland, Oregon’s modern-historic nonprofit movie house.

-We embrace the radical (root) definition of ecology, exploring what it means for humanity to attain, hold, honor, and transmit knowledge of the vast, interconnected home (eco) system that makes just and joyful lives possible for all generations.
+We embrace the root definition of ecology, exploring what it means for humanity to have, hold, and transmit knowledge of planet Earth as humanity’s shared home.

 Our annual Indigenous Voices series features official selections and award winners that center Indigenous wisdom, accomplishments, stories, and struggles.